-At the search results page, WebFIRE provides you the option of retrieving additional detailed information for the emissions factor that you selected (Figure 7-1, Step 7).
-Clicking on the "Details" button located at the right-hand side of the search results page provides you with information such as the citation for the data; the applicable AP 42 section; formulas and equations that are applicable to the factor; and information on process configurations, operating conditions, control device configurations and test conditions relevant to the emissions factor that you selected.
-This information is intended to give you a better understanding of your specific factor so you can make better decisions regarding its applicability.
+At the search results page, WebFIRE provides you the option of retrieving additional detailed information for the emissions factor that you selected (Figure 7-1, Option B) by clicking on the "Details" link located at the right-hand side of the search results page.
+This detailed information is intended to give you a better understanding of your specific factor so you can make better decisions regarding its applicability.